The Offspring: Let the Bad Times Roll and split with Greg K. and Pete Parada (2017–2021)

-Noodles reiterated that the new Offspring album was ready for release in 2020 and they are in the process of searching for a new record label to release it.
-On April 21, 2020 the band released a rock cover of Joe Exotic's country song "Here Kitty Kitty" popularized by the 2020 Netflix documentary Tiger King.
+On April 21, 2020, the Offspring released a rock cover of Joe Exotic's country song "Here Kitty Kitty" popularized by the 2020 Netflix documentary Tiger King.
 It was recorded while the band was in quarantine during the COVID-19 pandemic.
-In a June 2020 interview with Download TV, Holland confirmed that the new album was "basically done" but added that its release was "on hold at the moment" because of the coronavirus pandemic.
+In a June 2020 interview with Download TV, Holland confirmed that the new album was "basically done" but added that its release was "on hold at the moment" because of the pandemic.